What are the best way to watch football on my Android devices?

 If those aren't options for you, check your cable provider's dedicated apps.
 Cablevision, Comcast, and Verizon FiOS all offer streaming NFL games to your mobile device with an active subscription.
 If your provider offers NFL games, but doesn't have an app, you can always get a SlingBox.
 This will let you shunt live broadcasts from your TV to your phone or tablet.

 - Buy SlingBox

-That's about all there is to watching Super Bowl 50 and any other NFL game on your Android phone or tablet.
+That's about all there is to watching just about any NFL game on your Android phone or tablet.
 You may bump into occasional broadcast blackouts, but on the whole using any of these options will ensure you never miss a second of the action.